Parent Technical Support Email:

 - Whom can I talk to if I want to know more about the French Immersion Magnet?

 - Has there been research done on French Immersion programs?

 Parents/students interested in a foreign language immersion program can participate in a lottery for one of the seats by completing an Immersion Interest Form.
 Completed forms should be faxed, mailed, or delivered directly to:

-Consortia Choice and Application
+Division of Consortia Choice and Application

 Program Services (DCCAPS)